netgroup-polito/frog4-openstack-do/README_INSTALL.md

 In addition, in the `[openstack_orchestrator]` section, you have to set the field `identity_api_version` to `2`.

 Please, note that the JOLNET does not use any SDN controller in the OpenStack domain, then you have to edit neither the `[onos]`, nor the `[odl]` sections.

+# The FROG 4 datastore

+The [Datastore](https://github.com/netgroup-polito/frog4-datastore/) can be used by the OpenStack domain orchestrator to retrieve the VNF templates.
+To install this component, follow the instructions provided in the [Datastore repository](https://github.com/netgroup-polito/frog4-datastore/blob/master/README.md).

 # Adding the WEB GUI on top of the OpenStack domain orchestrator